Names Don't Matter: Symbol-Invariant Transformer for Open-Vocabulary Learning: Conclusion

 \section{Conclusion}

 This work demonstrates that symbol-invariant attention yields strong open-vocabulary generalization, delivering consistent gains over random embeddings and standard baselines on both propositional logic and LTL tasks.
 The method is alpha-invariant by construction, achieving perfect alpha-covariance across perturbations and AP counts.
 The experiments show that the inductive bias is especially beneficial when relational reasoning dominates, while remaining competitive when temporal reasoning is the primary bottleneck.
-Future work can address the $O(SL^2)$ scaling introduced by multiple streams, for example through stream sparsification, low-rank or kernelized attention, or adaptive stream selection.
-The proposed symbol-invariant transformer can also be applied to other domains where renaming symmetry is intrinsic, including program analysis, theorem proving, and graph reasoning with exchangeable node labels.
+Using a simple procedure, our method can also be retrofitted into existing pre-trained models with minimal fine-tuning.